3rd Battalion Massachusetts Rifles: Wartime service

-While serving garrison during at Fort McHenry, the battalion drilled in infantry maneuvers and trained to operate the heavy artillery of the fort.
+While serving as garrison at Fort McHenry, the battalion drilled in infantry maneuvers and trained to operate the heavy artillery of the fort.
 Men of the 3rd Battalion also periodically took part in patrols down the Chesapeake Bay.
 Their duty was described as heavy and the men suffered from overwork.
 Though they never took part in combat, the unit also suffered greatly from illness, particularly during July.
 Two members of the battalion died of disease.

 At the close of the 90-day term, the battalion was asked by Major General John Adams Dix to remain at Fort McHenry for another two weeks due to a shortage of garrison troops.
 Though twelve men decided to return home at the end of their term, the great majority of the battalion remained another two weeks at Fort McHenry as requested.
 They departed for home on July 29 via railroad and arrived in Worcester on August 2.
 They were mustered out of service on August 3, 1861.